 II.
 TO WHOM THIS POLICY APPLIES

-This Policy applies to: students as defined in UConn’s Responsibilities of Community Life: The Student Code (“Students”); University employees, consisting of all full-time and part-time faculty, University Staff (including special payroll employees), UConn Health employees, professional research staff, and post-doctoral fellows (“Employees”); and contractors, vendors, visitors, guests or other third parties (“Third Parties”).
-This Policy pertains to acts of Prohibited Conduct committed by or against Students, Employees and Third Parties when:
+This Policy applies to: students as defined in UConn’s Responsibilities of Community Life: The Student Code and students enrolled at UConn Health (“Students”); University employees, consisting of all full-time and part-time faculty, University Staff (including special payroll employees), UConn Health employees (including residents and fellows), professional research staff, and post-doctoral research associates (“Employees”); contractors, vendors, visitors, guests or other third parties (“Third Parties”); and Registered Student Organizations as defined in Blueprints: The Official Handbook of RSOs at the University of Connecticut (“Registered Student Organizations”).
+This Policy pertains to acts of Prohibited Conduct committed by or against Students, Employees, Third Parties, and Registered Student Organizations when:

 - the conduct occurs on campus or other property owned or controlled by the University;